Rajeev Kumar (academic)

-with several tiers of the IIT administration, led to in 2010, the Delhi High Court ordering the IITs to reveal such information.
+with several tiers of the IIT administration, the Delhi High Court ordered the IITs to reveal such information.
 Since 2012, every candidate gets a carbon copy of their paper, and the various cutoffs are announced.

-Due to this activism he was suspended, then compulsorily retired by IIT Kharagpur in 2014; he was reinstated in 2017 by the President Pranab Mukherjee.
+Due to his activism he was suspended and forcefully retired by IIT Kharagpur in 2014 until he was reinstated in 2017 by former President Pranab Mukherjee.

 Suspension for whistleblowing

-In 2011, Kumar was suspended for damaging the reputation of IIT Kharagpur by reporting the massive copying that goes on in the institute, and for exposing a scam in the purchase of laptop computers.
+In 2011, Kumar was suspended for damaging the reputation of IIT Kharagpur by reporting the extensive cheating going on in the institute and for exposing a scam in the purchase of laptops.
 The institute had also illegally accessed Kumar's phone records.